volution/kawipiko/documentation/readme.rst

 Bottom line (**even on my 6 years old laptop**):

-* under normal conditions (16 concurrent connections), you get around 72k requests / second, at about 0.4ms latency for 99% of the requests;
+* under normal conditions (16 concurrent connections), you get around 111k requests / second, at about 0.25ms latency for 99% of the requests;
+* under light stress conditions (128 concurrent connections), you get around 118k requests / second, at about 2.5ms latency for 99% of the requests;
-* under stress conditions (512 concurrent connections), you get around 74k requests / second, at about 15ms latency for 99% of the requests;
+* under medium stress conditions (512 concurrent connections), you get around 106k requests / second, at about 10ms latency for 99% of the requests (meanwhile the average is 4.5ms);
-* **under extreme conditions (2048 concurrent connections), you get around 74k requests / second, at about 500ms latency for 99% of the requests (meanwhile the average is 50ms);**
+* **under high stress conditions (2048 concurrent connections), you get around 100k requests / second, at about 400ms latency for 99% of the requests (meanwhile the average is 45ms);**
+* under extreme stress conditions (16384 concurrent connections) (i.e. someone tries to DDOS the server), you get around 53k requests / second, at about 2.8s latency for 99% of the requests (meanwhile the average is 200ms);
-* (the timeout errors are due to the fact that ``wrk`` is configured to timeout after only 1 second of waiting;)
+* (the timeout errors are due to the fact that ``wrk`` is configured to timeout after only 1 second of waiting while connecting or receiving the full response;)
 * (the read errors are due to the fact that the server closes a keep-alive connection after serving 256k requests;)
 * **the raw performance is comparable with NGinx_** (only 20% few requests / second for this "synthetic" benchmark);  however for a "real" scenario (i.e. thousand of small files accessed in a random pattern) I think they are on-par;  (not to mention how simple it is to configure and deploy ``kawipiko`` as compared to NGinx;)